Heavy metal genres: Black metal

 Black metal is an extreme subgenre of heavy metal.
+Similarly to avant garde metal bands, black metal singers and groups also feature unconventional song structures and lyrical emphasis on atmosphere.
 Common traits include fast tempos, shrieked vocals, highly distorted guitars played with tremolo picking, blast beat drumming, raw recording, and unconventional song structures.

 During the 1980s, several thrash metal bands formed a prototype for black metal.
 This so-called "first wave" included bands such as Venom, Bathory, Mercyful Fate, Hellhammer and Celtic Frost.
 A "second wave" arose in the early 1990s, spearheaded by Norwegian bands such as Mayhem, Burzum, Darkthrone, Immortal, and Emperor.
 The music of the early Norwegian black metal scene became a distinct genre.

 Initially considered a synonym for "Satanic metal", black metal has often been met with hostility from mainstream culture, mainly due to the misanthropic and anti-Christian standpoint of many artists.
 Moreover, several of the genre's pioneers have been linked with church burnings and murder.
-Some have also been linked to neo-Nazism; however, most black metal fans and most prominent black metal musicians reject Nazi ideology, and oppose its influence on the black metal subculture.
+Some have also been linked to neo-Nazism; however, most black metal fans and most prominent black metal musicians reject Nazi ideology and oppose its influence on the black metal subculture.